Best Android Antivirus 2023: Our TOP 5 Antivirus-Scanners

 Everything else, such as anti-theft measures, is included under "Other Features".

-Still, for additional security, the five programs we've listed above can help keep you safe on the go.
+Still, for peace of mind, the five programs we've listed above can help keep you safe on the go.
 Don't just take our word for it: Each of the apps above received perfect scores from AV-Test, a highly reputable and independent cybersecurity lab.
-If interested in learning more about any of the programs, or the other 11 antivirus solutions which we reviewed, check out EXPERTE.com's comprehensive antivirus software evaluation.
+If interested in learning more about any of the programs, or the other 15 antivirus solutions we reviewed, check out EXPERTE.com's comprehensive antivirus software evaluation.

 Yes!
 Android's integrated virus scanner is called 'Play Protect'.
 In contrast to Windows Defender, Play Protect performs fairly poorly in AV-Test's evaluations, only identifying 68.8% of current Android malware and 70.3% of Android malware from the last four weeks.
 For our tastes, that's simply not good enough.